Riyaz ul Khaliq

 ISTANBUL

-Australian and Canadian prime ministers on Thursday called for de-escalation in the Middle East amid the ongoing conflict between the US, Israel and Iran.
+Australian and Canadian prime ministers on Thursday called for de-escalation in the Middle East amid the ongoing US-Israel offensive on Iran, along with Tehran's retaliatory attacks.

 “The world wants to see a de-escalation,” Australian Prime Minister Anthony Albanese told reporters alongside his Canadian counterpart Mark Carney in Canberra.